Can you teach empathy? Brenda Ellington Booth believes you can.

 AT 26 U.S. B-SCHOOLS, 173 NEW COURSES IN MANAGEMENT, FINANCE & MORE

 In 2019, the last time we did this story, there were 182 new courses at 25 schools; two years before that, there were around 130.
 Once again, some schools have more new offerings than others — Yale School of Management has the most new classes this year, with 20.
-Harvard Business School and the University of Virginia’s Darden School of Business each have 16 new courses.
+Columbia has 17 new courses, including seven finance courses, while Harvard Business School and the University of Virginia’s Darden School of Business each have 16 new courses.
 Meanwhile, two schools — Duke University Fuqua School of Business and Indiana University Kelley School of Business — have no new MBA courses this year.

 Most new courses are categorized in one of a few umbrella disciplines.
-By far the most are categorized as “management” courses: 39.
-Next is finance with 27, followed by 12 for marketing and 10 each for entrepreneurship, strategy, and operations.
-Eight are business administration classes and six are data science/business analytics.
-Five are accounting, four organizational behavior, and three leadership.
+By far the most are categorized as “management” courses: 40.
+Next is finance with 34, followed by 15 for marketing and 12 each for entrepreneurship and operations.
+Ten are for strategy, eight are business administration classes and six are data science/business analytics.
+Seven are accounting, four organizational behavior, and three leadership.

 HOW — AND WHERE — TO TEACH EMPATHY